-- Children should be starting to be comfortable with the basic skills of the games i.e. solo, hand pass, bounce, punt kick - ✓ Should be accustomed to playing with teammates and be comfortable in a team environment - ✓ Begin to develop decision making when on and off the ball within open patterns of game play. - ✓ Have a greater awareness of space and be encouraged to play with their 'heads up' - Children should have gained experience playing in all positions on the field and have enjoyed plenty of game time during matches e.g. minimum of two quarters in every game
+- Children should be starting to be comfortable with the basic skills of the games i.e. solo, hand pass, bounce, punt kick and starting to develop both left and right hand and foot - ✓ Should be accustomed to playing with teammates and be comfortable in a team environment - Begin to develop decision making when on and off the ball within open patterns of game play. - ✓ Have a greater awareness of space and be encouraged to play with their 'heads up' - Children should have gained experience playing in all positions on the field and have enjoyed plenty of game time during matches e.g. minimum of two quarters in every game - ✓ Praise and encouragement for Children at all times

-10 - 12 year olds
+10-12 year olds

-At this age level children are starting to get stronger and begin to take instruction more.
-This is a key age where children start to become more self-conscious about their level of ability and in learning new skills.
+Children at this age level are starting to get stronger and take instruction more.
+This is a key age when children become more self-conscious about their ability level and in learning new skills.
 It's a critical time for coaches to ensure children of all ability levels are given due consideration during training and matches.
-The club ethos is to continue 'to learn skills' while encouraging children to learn more advanced skills and basic tactical elements of the game.
+The club's ethos is to continue 'to learn skills' while encouraging children to learn more advanced skills and basic tactical elements of the game.
 Our core Sarsfields Way 'focus pillars' at this age grade is:

-- Fun continues to be important and player and personal development takes priority over results - Develop more advanced skills and put a greater emphasis on the use of both hands and both feet and to encourage children to play with their 'heads up' during game based activities - Encourage players to practice their skills at home particularly on non dominant side - Games based approach to training sessions and maximise number of ball contacts per child per session eg 500 ball touches per child per session - Small sided games at training sessions continue to be encouraged - Participation of all children in matches & training activities 'Playing Time, not 'Sideline Time' - Praise and encouragement for Children at all times
+- Fun continues to be important, and player and personal development takes priority over results - Developing more advanced skills putting a greater emphasis on the use of both hands and both feet and encouraging children to play with their 'heads up' during game-based activities - Encourage players to practice skills at home, particularly on the non-dominant side - Games-based approach to training sessions and maximise the number of ball contacts per child per session, e.g. 250 ball touches per child per session - Small-sided games at training sessions continue to be encouraged - Participation of all children in matches & training activities 'Playing Time, not' 'Sideline Time' - Where numbers permit, the club will enter two teams in all competitions to maximise player participation - Praise and encouragement for Children at all times